 On March 3, 2009, the Board of County Commissioners considered several alternatives to reduce impact fees for the purpose of stimulating economic development in the county.
 After discussion, the Board decided to suspend collection of five of the county's nine impact fees for six months.
 The five suspended impact fees were: emergency services, correctional facilities, public buildings, law enforcement, and solid waste.
 On September 22, 2009 and again on March 16, 2010, the Board of County Commissioners voted to further extend the suspension of the five impact fees.
 At its March 16, 2010 vote, the Board of County Commissioners extended the suspension of the five impact fees to March 31, 2011.
-On March 15, 2011 and again on March 13, 2012, the Board of County Commissioners re-evaluated the impact fees.
+On March 15, 2011 and again on March 13, 2012, the Board of County Commissioners re-evaluated the impact fee suspension and ultimately voted to continue suspending three of the five previously suspended impact fees.
 Those three fees were: public buildings, correctional facilities, and solid waste facilities.
-The March 13, 2012 vote of the Board of County Commissioners suspended impact fees until March 31, 2014.
+The March 13, 2012 vote of the Board of County Commissioners suspended the three fees until March 31, 2014.